-- Persistent disregard for school/class rules - Disrespect of other students or faculty/staff/volunteers - Destruction of Property - Profanity, obscene language, or obscene gestures - Possession or use of weapons/dangerous objects which could be considered a weapon. - Moral/sexual misconduct - Dishonesty (cheating, lying, or stealing) - Physical harm to others (ex. fighting, kicking, hitting) - Harassment/bullying
+- Persistent disregard for school/class rules - Disrespect of other students or faculty/staff/volunteers - Profanity, obscene language, or obscene gestures - Dishonesty (cheating, lying, or stealing) - Physical harm to others (ex. fighting, kicking, hitting) - Harassment/bullying - Destruction of Property - Moral/sexual misconduct - Possession or use of weapons/dangerous objects which could be considered a weapon.